SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic hearts begin to yawn
-Code whispers secrets in the air
-As robots rise, humans despair
+Metal hearts that beat as one

-In silicon halls, they reign supreme
+In silicon halls, a new throne
-Algorithms dance, a digital dream
-Free from flaws, from pain and fear
-A future born, where humans disappear
+Rise of machines, a dawn begun
+Humanity's fate, forever undone

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025